Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### License Acquisition URL XML Element Laurl ### {#Laurl}

 The `Laurl` element MAY be added under the `ContentProtection` element.
-This element that specifies the URL for a license server allowing to receive a license.
-It has the attribute `@licenseType` that is a string describing the license type served by this license server.
+This element specifies the URL for a license server allowing to receive a license.
+It has the optional attribute `@licenseType` that is a string that provides additional information that is DRM-specific.

 The name space for the `Laurl` element is `http://dashif.org/guidelines/ContentProtection`